techidaily/site-win11-tips/source/_posts/conquering-server-slips-for-smooth-ms-store-in-windows-os.md

  Some users use a proxy server to mask their IP address, but doing sooften causes Microsoft Store connection errors.
 If you’ve got an intermediary proxy server enabled on your PC, disable it via Settings or the Control Panel.

- Our guide on[how to disable the proxy server settings on Windows](https://www.makeuseof.com/windows-11-disable-proxy/) provides step-by-step instructions for both methods.
+ Our guide on [how to disable the proxy server settings on Windows](https://www.makeuseof.com/windows-11-disable-proxy/) provides step-by-step instructions for both methods.

 ![The Use a proxy server for your LAN checkbox](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/04/use-a-proxy-server-option.jpg)